 -Dr. Sean Gibbons, ISB assistant professor

 The loss of gut microbial diversity is associated with the rise of modern plagues, like asthma, allergies, autoimmunity, diabetes, obesity, and other disorders arising from a dysregulated immune system.
-Loss of diversity is also associated with an increase risk of intestinal-related infections by pathogens like Clostridium difficile.
+Loss of diversity is also associated with an increase risk of intestinal-related infections by pathogens like Clostridioides difficile.

 Over the last decade, emerging DNA sequencing technologies and computational tools have allowed us to peer directly into the complex ecology of the human microbiome.
 We have just begun to translate our scientific knowledge of the gut microbiome into ecological therapies for complex human diseases.
-From fecal transplants to individual-specific nutrition and pharmaceutical-grade probiotics, the human microbiome has emerged as a crucial component to personalized medicine.
+From fecal transplants to individual-specific nutrition and pharmaceutical-grade probiotics, the human microbiome has emerged as a crucial component of personalized medicine.

 WHAT ISB IS DOING

-To date, our researchers:
+To date, our researchers are:

 - Integrating host metabolomic, proteomic, and genomic data with microbiome data to better define “microbiome health.”